 - 13 The TOE comprises of - the circuitry of the contactless chip including all IC Dedicated Software being active in the Operational Phase of the TOE (the integrated circuit, IC), - the IC Embedded Software (operating system) - the ePassport application and - the associated guidance documentation - The components of the TOE are therefore the hardware (IC), the operating system TCOS (OS) and the dedicated files for the ePassport application in a file system.
-A detailed description of the parts of TOE will be given in other documents. - The contactless interface parts (e.g. antenna) are not considered in this ST as part of the TOE (c.f.
-1.4.3).
-Further details are considered in the ALC documentation. - The TOE provides following security features: - Password Authenticated Connection Establishment (PACE) [EACTR] protecting the access to the user data stored on the TOE, - Verifying authenticity and integrity as well as securing confidentiality of user data in the communication channel between the TOE and the terminal connected, - Averting of inconspicuous tracing of the travel document, - Self-protection of the TOE security functionality and the data stored inside. - 17 They will be described in more details in the following section.
+A detailed description of the parts of TOE will be given in other documents. - Since contactless interface parts (e.g. antenna) may have impact on specific aspects of vulnerability assessment and, thus, be security relevant, these parts are considered in this ST as part of the TOE (cf. 1.4.3).
+The decision upon this was made by the certification body in charge.
+Further details are considered in the ALC documentation. - The TOE provides two configurations: configuration '01' and configuration '02'.
+Both configurations consist of identical operating system code.
+The only difference is the TOE identification which can be read out during Personalization Phase by the Personalization Agent (described in the Administrator Guidance [TCOSADM] Annex D).
+These configurations are only needed to differentiate between two used hardware configurations of [HWCR].
+There are no differences in security or functionality aspects between these configurations. - 17 The TOE provides following security features: - Password Authenticated Connection Establishment (PACE) [EACTR] protecting the access to the user data stored on the TOE, - Verifying authenticity and integrity as well as securing confidentiality of user data in the communication channel between the TOE and the terminal connected, - · Averting of inconspicuous tracing of the travel document, - Self-protection of the TOE security functionality and the data stored inside. - They will be described in more details in the following section.